gr0uch/simulacra/README.md

 ## Usage

+The way to use it is by setting and mutating values on objects.
+For example, assigning `data.name = 'Simulacra'`  by default will set the text of the element to that value and append it to the DOM if it doesn't exist, and `data.name = null` will remove all elements corresponding to that field.
+Assigning `data.name = ['John', 'Doe']` will create missing elements and assign the text of both elements, and append them if necessary.

+What is most unique about it is that it works recursively on objects, which provides a simple way to build complex user interfaces.
+For example, assigning `data.details = { size: [1, 2, 3], vendor: 'X' }` will create the element and the child elements corresponding to its fields (`size`, `vendor`, etc), and remove the previous element if it existed.
+The new object also has bindings, so `data.details.size.push(4)` will create a new element corresponding to that value.

+All bound values are arrays internally, which will be mapped to elements.
+For example, a list of things may be modelled as an array of objects: `[ {...}, {...}, {...} ]`.
+The arrays which are bound also have instance-specific methods for efficient DOM manipulation, i.e. `array.splice(2, 0, { ... })` will insert a new element at index `2` without touching the other elements.

+## Setup

 Simulacra.js uses plain HTML for templating, and it does not require meta-information in the template at all.
 Here's a sample template:

 ```html